-- You are offered a place on the course This will be communicated to you through your Applicant Portal and via email. - You are not offered a place on the course You cannot re-apply for a place on the same course in the same academic year. - You are offered an alternative place on our 20-week Foundation in Acting course - You are asked to attend a recall audition in the UK
+- You are offered a place on the course This will be communicated to you through your Applicant Portal and via email.
+You will be required to pay a deposit of £1,500 to secure your offer - You are not offered a place on the course You cannot re-apply for a place on the same course in the same academic year. - You may be asked to attend an audition in the UK